The B16F10 Tumor Model for Melanoma

 Validate treatment efficacy and tackle the deadliest skin cancer with B16F10 syngeneic mouse models.

-When you partner with Melior, you can confidently accelerate your in vivo efficacy evaluations of melanoma therapies including targeted therapy, cytotoxic drugs, antibody therapies, checkpoint inhibitors, and gene therapies.
+Partner with Melior to confidently accelerate your in vivo efficacy evaluations of melanoma therapies, including targeted therapy, cytotoxic drugs, checkpoint inhibitors, and gene therapies.

 Metastatic melanoma: The deadliest skin cancer